react-navigation/react-navigation.github.io/versioned_docs/version-5.x/native-stack-navigator.md

 - `default` - Uses a platform default animation.
 - `fade` - Fades screen in or out.
 - `flip` – Flips the screen, requires stackPresentation: `modal` (iOS only).
-- `none` - The screen appears/dissapears without an animation.
+- `none` - The screen appears/disappears without an animation.

 Defaults to `default`.

 ### Events

-The navigator can emit events on certain actions.
+The navigator can [emit events](navigation-events.md) on certain actions.
 Supported events are:

 #### `appear`